onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - everything should be displayed properly and layout should not be broken

 ##### 9. Check happy path flow on mobile browsers
-(on private mode of Android Google Chrome and iOS Safari browsers)
+(on private mode of: Android Google Chrome and iOS Safari browsers)

 Go through the flow looking for layout/usability inconsistencies between browsers:
 1. Select one of the documents